kebasaa/ecophys_utils/README.md

     pip install -e C:\Users\my_user\Documents\Github\ecopyhs_utils\
     ```

-## How to Cite (TODO: Update later once useful)
+## How to Cite

 Muller (2025). *ecophys_utils: Python utilities library for ecophysiology tasks*

 ## License

-This software is distributed under the GNU GPL version 3
+This software is distributed under the GNU GPL version 3.
+Any modification of the code in this repository may only be released under the same license, and with attribution of authorship of the original code (i.e., citation above).